etscrivner/etscrivner.github.io/_posts/2014-02-20-technological-criticism-heidegger-and-enframing.markdown

-relationship with nature also means that it is no longer viewed ecologically - as something that we have a symbiotic relationship to - but instead as the "chief storehouse of the standing energy reserve" to be set upon, unlocked, transformed, stored, distributed, and redistributed footnote:[Martin Heidegger.
-"The Question Concerning Technology and Other Essays"].
+relationship with nature also means that it is no longer viewed ecologically - as something that we have a symbiotic relationship to - but instead as the "chief storehouse of the standing energy reserve" to be set upon, unlocked, transformed, stored, distributed, and redistributed [^1].

 Heidegger does not think that we are exercising our free will when we attempt to go at nature in this way, but instead that a particular mode of revealing